Assessment of Student Learning

 has worked diligently to develop a culture of assessment.

 The success of the college's efforts to accomplish their learning outcomes is measured through a wide variety of course-embedded and demonstration method direct measures.
 These include questions embedded in exams, assignments, case analyses and standardized tests.
 Additionally indirect measures such as surveys are routinely used to triangulate the results of the direct assessment measures.
-Assessment results are shared throughout the college and serve as the driving force for programmatic change.
+Assessment results are shared throughout the college and serve as a driving force for programmatic change.

 The FCB's assurance of learning/assessment efforts have been lauded at the university-level (SDSU), the CSU level, and by the AACSB.